Ben625e/Ben625e.github.io/index.md

 ![New User Delete View](/docs/assets/images/CS465DeleteUserEnhance3.png)<br>
 This shows a successful delete user function, which requires data to be sent along with the request shown in the email under “Body”.<br><br><br>
 ![New User Gone View](/docs/assets/images/CS465UserGoneEnhance3.png)<br>
-This is the database showing only a single admin user after the delete function was performed.<br><br><br>
+This is the database showing only a single admin user after the delete function was performed.<br>

 This project was the most recent project I completed in my program.
 It was a class taken at the end of my program and was taken right before the capstone in my case.
 I wanted to have an old project to showcase how I can improve from older and lower quality designed, but also a newer project to highlight my growth through the program.
 I think that this project accomplishes that greatly as it shows my improvements in coding style, what I am capable of, and overall critical thinking in terms of the project.
 The artifact itself highlights my skills in web development and working with databases as this artifact makes heavy use of both.
 The artifact improves the functionality of the website by completing CRUD capabilities.
 The website was missing the ability to delete from the database which is now possible from this artifacts inclusion.